kozec/sc-controller/docs/protocol.md

 #### `SCCDaemon`
 Just identification message, automatically sent when connection is accepted.
 Can be either ignored or used to check if remote side really is *scc-daemon*.

+#### `State: ....`
+Sent to client as response to `State.` message.
+String after colon describes current state of controller (such as pressed buttons and stick position...) and is device-specific.

 #### `Version: x.y.z`
 Identifies daemon version.
 Automatically sent when connection is accepted.